douzebis/tpm2-attester/README.md

 If the `index.html` page is not responsive, it may have lost contact with the TPM daemon.

-Traces/consoles are available to troubleshoot.
+Traces/consoles are available for troubleshooting.

 ### Injected Javascript